sreebasu05/edu-eye/README.md

 # <a name="features"></a>Features
-  1) Three User Roles - Student, Teacher, Hod
+  1) Three User Roles - Student, Teacher, Principal
+  2) Log In, Sign Up, Reset Password etc Features
-  2) Hod can adds courses and units for his department
+  3) Principal can adds courses and units
-  3) Teacher after completing an unit updates his profile
+  4) Teacher after completing an unit updates his profile
-  4) Teacher can compare his progress in a course with other teachers
+  5) Teacher can compare his progress in a course with other teachers
-  5) Teacher can compare his speed vs the ideal rate for the completion of units
+  6) Teacher can compare his speed vs the ideal rate for the completion of units
-  6) Student can rate his understanding after completion of an unit
+  7) Student can rate his understanding after completion of an unit
-  7) Student can see all the units that are completed in his/her class
+  8) Student can see all the units that are completed in his/her class
-  8) Teacher can see the understanding rate of his/her class
+  9) Teacher can see the understanding rate of his/her class
-  9) Hod can check the progress of his department teachers
+  10) Principal gets graphical representation of the progress of all teacher for every course.
-  10) Graphical representation is used for overview of courses
+  11) Graphical representation is used for overview of courses

 ## <a name="technologystack"></a>Technology Stack:
   1) Django Framework